AK5428/Group_Formation_System_Python/README.md

 The adjusting you can make:

 1. loopTime: you can make it larger to create a better result, but a larger number means a longer time to calculate.
 We suggest setting it between 500-3000.
-2. gnerationNum: quite similar to loopTime, you can make the result better by making this number larger, but it requires more time.
+2. generationNum: quite similar to loopTime, you can make the result better by making this number larger, but it requires more time.
 We suggest setting it between 10-30.

 If you are familiar with genetic algorithms, then you can also change the following parameters: